When the System Became the Product & Becoming a Beginner Again

 As an industrial designer, I was trained to think about form, ergonomics, materials, manufacturing, usability, workflows, and human behavior.
 Later, I brought those skills into healthcare, designing medical devices and systems for hospitals and vulnerable patient populations.
 Much of my work happened inside academic hospitals, where design failures are not just frustrating, they can impact safety, stress, and care outcomes.

-In many ways, the structure of the program made the transition possible.
-I could continue parenting while studying.
-I could attend lectures from home, work on projects late at night after dinner, and collaborate remotely with classmates while still managing the realities of everyday life.
+As a single mom of a teenager, I also faced constraints that many traditional graduate students do not.
+Relocating for a full-time, in-person graduate program was not possible.
+So, I applied and was accepted to a mostly remote Human-Computer Interaction graduate program at the University of California, Irvine.
+In many ways, the structure of the program made growth in HCI possible.
+I could continue parenting while studying, attend lectures from home, work on my projects between consulting and caregiving, and collaborate remotely with classmates while still managing the realities of everyday life.
 It has not been easy, but it has been possible.

 Returning to School in a Remote World

-Most days, my classroom existed through a screen.
-Group critiques happened on Zoom.
-Brainstorming sessions took place in Figma and FigJam instead of around physical whiteboards.
-Collaboration happened asynchronously across schedules, time zones, jobs, caregiving responsibilities, and life obligations.
+Going back to graduate school midlife was disorienting for me, and doing it remotely has added another layer entirely.
+Most days, my classroom exists through a screen.
+Critiques happen on Zoom.
+Brainstorming sessions take place in FigJam instead of around physical whiteboards.
+Collaboration happens asynchronously across schedules, time zones, jobs, and life obligations.

 From Physical Products to Connected Systems